Aaron-Lathrop/code-djinn/README.md

 # code-djinn

-## Alpha phase of development.
-Breaking changes can be expected; for experimental use only
+## Beta phase of development.
+Changes might be expected, but package is a release candidate.

 Report issues at https://github.com/Aaron-Lathrop/code-djinn/issues